 Need support?
 Our COVID-19 communications team comprised of crisis communications experts across Canada is ready to help organizations effectively communicate with their stakeholders.

-——— Written by Pascale Larouche, Senior Consultant, and Kristin Gable, former Vice-President and Sector Lead, Retail, NATIONAL Public Relations
+——— Kristin Gable is a former Vice-President and Sector Lead, Retail at NATIONAL Public Relations